safaabouzaid/EduTopia/README.md

-# EduPlatform – Online Courses Website
+# EduTopia – Online Courses Website

 A simple online courses platform built with **React** and **Tailwind CSS**.
 Users can: